- As low as $176/Night

 Summary:

 This unit is an Oceanfront Efficiency located on the 10th floor of the Tides Building.
 It has 2 double beds and table with 4 chairs.
 The kitchenette includes a stove, refrigerator, sink, toaster and microwave.
-Unwind while sitting out on your private balcony and savor the beautiful sunrise and sunsets.
+Unwind while sitting out on your private balcony and appreciate the handsome sunrise and sunsets.

 Guest Access: